citp/privacy-policy-historical/h/ht/htc/htcphones.net.md

-> *The following text is extracted and transformed from the htcphones.net privacy policy that was archived on 2010-12-29.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101229160446id_/http%3A//www.htcphones.net/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the htcphones.net privacy policy that was archived on 2011-06-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110603224602id_/http%3A//www.htcphones.net/advertise/privacy) for the most accurate reproduction.*

 # Privacy

-HTCPhones.net is a freely available and independent blog, providing information mostly dedicated to devices made by [HTC](http://www.htc.com/).
+HTCPhones.net is a freely available and independent blog, providing information mostly dedicated to devices made by [HTC](http://www.htc.com/), however HTCPhones.net has no official affiliation with High Tech Computers (HTC) and all  logos, trademarks etc belong to their respective owners.

-HTCPhones.net covesr key events across the USA, Europe, Asia as well as world technology issues as relevant.
+HTCPhones.net covers key events across the USA, Europe, Asia as well as world technology issues as relevant.

 Contact